savelee/kube-django-ng/SETUP.md

  For testing purposes, I might add also the *Owner* role to this service account.
  Though, for production is best to make use of the least privilidges.

-.
-Navigate to Cloud Functions, and take a note of the service account that is used.
+1. Navigate to Cloud Functions, and take a note of the service account that is used.

  It might the App Engine service account which is created by default.

-.
-Go back to the **IAM & admin** settings, and make sure the service account used by the Cloud Function, has the following roles:
+1. Go back to the **IAM & admin** settings, and make sure the service account used by the Cloud Function, has the following roles:

  * BigQuery Admin
  * Pub/Sub Admin

-#### Run the code locally
+## Run the code locally

-When first time:
+### Django CMS

+In case you want to run this for the first time:

 ```
 virtualenv -p python3 myenv
 pip install -r requirements.txt
 ```

-Run:
+Run on the command-line:

 ```
 cd server/